-- 52. Individuals who make complaints or who participate in good faith in any investigation conducted under this policy must not suffer any form of retaliation or victimisation as a result. - 53.
-If you believe you have suffered any such treatment, you should raise the matter informally or formally using one of the means set out above.: - 54.
-Any employee found to have retaliated against or victimised someone for making a complaint or assisting in good faith with an investigation under this procedure will be subject to disciplinary action under our Disciplinary Procedure. - 55.
+- 56. If someone believes they have suffered any such treatment, they should raise the matter informally or formally using one of the means set out above. - 57.
+Any employee found to have retaliated against or victimised someone for making a complaint or assisting in good faith with an investigation under this procedure will be subject to disciplinary action under our Disciplinary Procedure. - 58.
 Any member of Chambers, pupil or mini-pupil found to have retaliated against or victimised someone for making a complaint or assisting in good faith with an investigation under this procedure will be dealt with under Chambers' Equality Procedures.